Trish McEvoy Even Skin Water Foundation Review

 Review

-Results you may expect from using Trish McEvoy Even Skin Water Foundation:
+Does Trish McEvoy Even Skin Water Foundation Work?

-Slightly moisturizing: Trish McEvoy Even Skin Water Foundation has a moisturizing rating of 1.8 out of 10.
+According to CreamScan analysis, Trish McEvoy Even Skin Water Foundation is slightly moisturizing, with a moisturizing rating of 1.8 out of 10.

 Is it more humectant or occlusive?
 Rather occlusive.
 It has a low humectancy of 0.6 out of 10 and a moderate occlusivity of 3.0 out of 10, entirely due to the high content of Caprylic/Capric Triglyceride (est. ≈6.0%).